 That's value for money.

-You can take Frazier on a 7-day test drive first to see if text-to-speech audio descriptions are the right fit for you and your audience.
+You can book a demo to see if text-to-speech audio descriptions are the right fit for you and your audience.

 We got through quite a lot there, so let's quickly sum up our findings.